voothi/20250421115831-anki-gtts-player/README.md

 This enhanced version uses Google's Text-to-Speech service when online but automatically switches to a local, high-quality Piper TTS engine when an internet connection is unavailable or slow.

-This project is part of the **[Kardenwort](https://github.com/kardenwort)** environment, designed to create a focused and efficient learning ecosystem.

 ## Table of Contents

 - [gTTS Player with Piper Fallback \& Smart Caching for Anki](#gtts-player-with-piper-fallback--smart-caching-for-anki)